ChrisDeadman/KSPPartRemover/README.md

 #### Brief feature list:
 * Checks all references to the removed part and removes all affected parts
 * Lists the parts to remove before the actual removal (if not used with the --silent switch)
-* Adapts all the "parent", "sym", "SrfN" and "AttN" entries
+* Adapts all the "parent", "link", "sym", "SrfN" and "AttN" entries
 * In other words performs a "safe" remove ;-)
 * At the moment only works with files which only include one single craft
 * (which means you need to copy your craft to a temporary file in case you want to modify .sfs files)